Scipio94/Charter-School-Network-Budget-Analysis/README.md

 ## Conlclusion

 More than three quarters, 76%, of the staff in the small charter school network have been employed for 5 years or less.
 Approximately 28% of employees in the small charter school network are in their first year of employment at .
 More than half of the employees,52%, in the small charter school network have been employed for between two to five years, and the typical length of employment is approximately 2 years.
-Additionally, Deans of Instruction have a typical length of employment of 5 months and teachers have a typical length of approximately 2 years.

 As it pertains to finances there is currently a surplus of approximately $1.6 million dollars.
 The Department of Instructional Services has the largest deficit of approximately a quarter of a million dollars while the Department of School Administration has the largest surplus of funds of approximately $132,000.
 Home Office has the largest deficit of any campus of -$17,082.98.
 On the other hand Upper ES Campus has the largest surplus of all campuses of more than three quarters of a million dollars.